drwetter/testssl.sh/Readme.md

 * HTTP2/ALPN protocol check
 * Logging to a file / dir
 * Logging to (flat) JSON + CSV
+* HPKP checks now also for Root, intermediate SPKIs
 * Check for multiple server certificates
 * Browser cipher simulation: what client will connect with which cipher + protocol
 * GOST cipher+certificate improvements